pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

         print("Error detected")
 ```

-The live tweets streaming was started after permission of accessing Twitter APIs by authetificating with consumer_key and access_key.
-To grasping the only tweets related to the keywords 'trump', `filter()` was set for the keyword 'trump' tracker and language ('en').
+The live tweets streaming was started after permission of accessing Twitter APIs by using Consumer and Access keys that authenticate the user.
+To grab the only tweets related to the keywords 'trump', `filter()` was set for the keyword 'trump' tracker and language ('en').

 ```python
 auth = tweepy.OAuthHandler(consumer_key, consumer_secret)